 (Note that it is important that all miners – or a very large majority – should use Segregated Witness in order to prevent double spends and chain forks, or none of them should.
 If all miners do use Segregated Witness, old nodes on the network might wonder why some transactions aren't included in blocks, but since it was always up to miners to decide which transactions to include, and since these are not their transactions, they won't mind, either.)

 But there is one problem: If signatures have no effect on the makeup of the blockchain, the blockchain no longer serves as proof that the correct signatures were included in transactions.

 To make sure that signatures are embedded in the blockchain regardless, a Segregated Witness-enabled miner adds a trick, too.
 Rather than creating only a Merkle Tree out of all of the transactions, it also creates a Merkle Tree out of all Segregated Witnesses, to mirror the transaction tree.
 The Segregated Witness Merkle Root, then, is included in the input field of the coinbase transaction.
 As such the Segregated Witness Merkle Root changes the transaction data of the coinbase transaction, its transaction ID, therefore influences the block header and, ultimately, the makeup of the blockchain.

 Wuille’s Segregated Witness proposal allows signatures to be removed from Bitcoin transactions, while maintaining Bitcoin's immutability, and without breaking any of the existing consensus rules.

-The second part of this three-part story, to be published tomorrow, will explore why Segregated Witness is actually useful.
+The second part of this three-part story will explore why Segregated Witness is actually useful.